Adiradas/Customer-Churn-Analysis/README.md

 ---

-This storytelling approach in the insights section adds a narrative element to your README, making it more engaging and relatable for readers.

 These insights offer valuable information to the bank for crafting targeted strategies to reduce customer churn, enhance customer retention, and optimize business operations.

 ---